sanity-io/assist/plugin/README.md

     },
 })
 ```
-This will add a "Generate image description" action to the configured field.
+This will add a **Generate image description** action to the configured field.
-"Generate image description" action will automatically run whenever the image changes.
+The **Generate image description** action will automatically run whenever the image changes.

-`imageDescriptionField` can be a nested field, if the image has object field, ie `imageDescriptionField: 'wrapper.altText'`.
+`imageDescriptionField` can be a nested field, if the image has an object field, i.e. `imageDescriptionField: 'wrapper.altText'`.
 Fields within array items are not supported.

 ## Image generation